titoine54/node-challenge/README.md

 have versioning for each package (in case they are managed by different teams, for example).
 - Something like `/user/v1/:id/details` might be better.
 - Potential improvements to the db schemas, `expenses.status` column is varchar(100).
 It could be a foreign key reference to a `status` table that contains all possible statuses.
-Same for `users.company_name` column.
+Same for `users.company_name` column and `expenses.user_id`

+### 2nd session (1.5 hours)
+- Setting up basic expense domain as a starting point.
+- I might need to consolidate both formatter.ts into 1 file under `packages/utils`